At least 10 people trapped in collapsed building in Jordan

-AMMAN, Sept 14 (Reuters) - Rescuers were searching on Wednesday for ten people under the rubble of a collapsed building in the Jordanian capital where five people were confirmed dead so far, officials said.
+AMMAN, Sept 14 (Reuters) - Jordanian rescuers are searching for 10 people under the rubble of a collapsed building in Amman where six people were confirmed dead so far, officials said on Wednesday.

-At least 25 people were in a dilapidated residential building in Amman when it crumbled on Tuesday.
+At least 25 people were in a dilapidated residential building in the Jordanian capital when it crumbled on Tuesday.

-"There are at least 10 people under the rubble ... there are signs of life," said government spokesperson Faisal Shboul during a visit to the site in the Webdeh district.
+"There are at least 10 people under the rubble ... there are signs of life," said government spokesperson Faisal Shboul during a visit to the site in Amman's Webdeh district.

 Civil defence rescuers worked through the night to remove collapsed concrete roofs and lift debris in a desperate search for survivors.
 About a dozen people had been evacuated so far, several with serious injuries, hospital sources said.